billaking/markdown-to-blog-post/Readme.md

 - [x] Convert markdown to blog post html structure.
 - [x] Add configuration options to customize the output to a source path.
-- [ ] Get the input for the source path from the user and set it as a default.
+- [x] Get the input for the source path from the user and set it as a default.
-- [ ] If the file exists increment and post the new name with a variation at the end of the file before the file extension.
+- [x] If the file exists increment and post the new name with a variation at the end of the file before the file extension.
+- [x] Ignore frontmatter when converting the markdown to a blog post.

 ## Contact me

-If you have any questions or suggestions, feel free to contact me and report bugs at [https://github.com/billaking](https://github.com/billaking).
+If you have any questions or suggestions, feel free to contact me at [https://www.billaking.com](https://www.billaking.com).